Amendments to the Working with Children Act 2005 (the Act) took effect on 26 October 2014.

 Previously, cardholders were allowed to do child-related work up to three months after their Check expired.
 The amendment means that they must now stop child-related work until they have renewed their Check.
-It is an offence to continue working in child-related work if your Check has expired.
+It is an offence to continue child-related work if your Check has expired.

 A Check can still be renewed during the three-month post-expiry period.